 Some of these “untrained” women have turned into great assets to the company and it makes me proud when I see them excel in their work.
 If you are in a position where you can help or support someone, you should just do it.
 I see so many capable women around me that just require a chance to prove themselves and I am so grateful that I am in a position where I can support other women.
 There are so many women that are coming up with their businesses and doing great in their respective fields, I think it’s time we support, encourage, and empower each other.

 Neha Suyal - Co-founder, Woovly

-Having come from a home where education and independence of women was held in high regard, I never knew of a challenge that I couldn't solve.
+Having come from a home where the education and independence of women were held in high regard, I never knew of a challenge that I couldn't solve.
 Today, women are being rightly recognized for their contributions at their workplace.

 For instance, at my company, one of the most important job profiles is held by a woman and that says a lot about how far we’ve come, with respect to the education and career opportunities that are available for women today.